University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 grep "bcftools consensus" snippy/ERR10479021/snps.log
 ```

-When you ran `snippy` above it created two versions of the pseudosequence consensus:
+When you ran `snippy` above (in section 3.1) it created two versions of the pseudosequence consensus:
 - snps.consensus.fa, contains all high-quality variants (SNPs and INDELs)
 - snps.consensus.subs.fa, contains only high-quality SNPs (no INDELs)

 ## 3.3 Now let’s look at some of the snippy output files

-Let's now look at the key output files produced by `snippy`
+Now look at the key output files produced by `snippy`

 bam file